 - Review websites written by students for first hand reviews (Unigo) (Niche)

 - Discuss finances: The sooner the better!
 Don’t get emotionally attached to a school that sets you or your family up for financial ruin!!!
-Review the Student Loan Calculator for estimates on potential debt, payments and salary needed to make those payments.
+Review the loan calculator for each college for estimates on potential debt, payments and salary needed to make those payments.

 - The Student Loan Report - this site is full of useful stats and maps related to college debt.